-Santander UK plc and its subsidiaries (collectively Santander UK or the Santander UK group) operate primarily in the UK, and are part of the Banco Santander group (comprising Banco Santander SA and its subsidiaries).
+Santander UK Group Holdings plc (the Company) and its subsidiaries (collectively Santander UK or the Santander UK group) operate primarily in the UK, and are part of Banco Santander (comprising Banco Santander SA and its subsidiaries).
 Santander UK plc is regulated by the UK Prudential Regulation Authority (PRA) and the Financial Conduct Authority (FCA) and certain other companies within the Santander UK group are regulated by the FCA.
 This Annual Report contains forward-looking statements that involve inherent risks and uncertainties.
 Actual results may differ materially from those contained in such forward-looking statements.
-See Forward-looking statements on page 220.
+See Forward-looking statements on page 243.

-Santander UK Group Holdings plc is the immediate parent company of Santander UK plc.
-The two companies operate on the basis of a unified business strategy and have common Boards, albeit the principal business activities of the Santander UK Group Holdings plc group are carried on by Santander UK plc and its subsidiaries.
+The Company is the immediate parent company of Santander UK plc.
+The two companies operate on the basis of a unified business strategy and have common Boards, albeit the principal business activities of the Santander UK group are carried on by Santander UK plc and its subsidiaries (the Santander UK plc group).

-The Santander UK Group Holdings plc Corporate Governance and Risk Frameworks have been adopted by the Company and its subsidiaries to ensure consistency of application.
-Prior to November 2018, the Corporate Governance and Risk Frameworks were applied from the level of Santander UK plc across the Santander UK group and adopted by Santander UK Group Holdings plc.
+The Company's Corporate Governance and Risk Frameworks have been adopted by its subsidiaries to ensure consistency of application.
+Prior to November 2018, the Corporate Governance and Risk Frameworks were applied from the level of Santander UK plc across the Santander UK plc group and adopted by the Company.

-As a result, the review of the business and principal risks and uncertainties facing the Company, and the description of the Company's Corporate Governance, including the activities of the Board and risk management arrangements, are integrated with those of Santander UK Group Holdings plc and are reported in this Annual Report as operating within the Company for all periods presented.
+As a result, the review of the business and principal risks and uncertainties facing the Company, and the description of the Company's Corporate Governance, including the activities of the Board and risk management arrangements, are integrated with those of Santander UK plc and are reported in this document as operating within the Company for all periods presented.